-When the seat is assembled, tack the bead board on the rear side of the box using a staple gun with 1/2-inch staples.
+When the seat is assembled, tack the beadboard on the rear side of the box using a staple gun with 1/2-inch staples.
 Remove baseboard, if necessary.
 Install bench to the wall using 2-inch screws directly into studs.
-Once installed, add foundation shoe along front and vulnerable side edges procuring using a nail gun.
+Once installed, add foundation for shoe storage along the front and vulnerable side edges procuring using a nail gun.

-When you have drilled all of the pocket holes, then place the 12-inch border of a finish piece on the bottom board of the plate and fasten with wood glue and screws.
+When you have drilled all of the pocket holes, then place the 12-inch border of a finished piece on the bottom board of the plate and fasten it with wood glue and screws.
 Make sure it’s on the side which is going to be in the corner.
-Repeat this procedure on the other side, together with the 12×15 piece, keeping front edges flush, so letting the 1 inch to hang across the back side of this shelf.
+Repeat this procedure on the other side, together with the 12×15 piece, keeping front edges flush, so letting the 1 inch hang across the backside of this shelf.
 Measure to the middle of the shelf and install the divider in precisely the same manner.

-Once you’ve got the sides and divider set up, flip the plate above and align the front edges together with the front edge of the shelf top, leaving the 1 inch of the long side hanging out the back side of this shelf.
-As soon as they are lined up, secure with screws in the exact same manner as you previously did on the base bit.
+Once you’ve got the sides and divider set up, flip the plate above and align the front edges together with the front edge of the shelf top, leaving the 1 inch of the long side hanging out the backside of this shelf.
+As soon as they are lined up, secure them with screws in the same manner as you previously did on the base bit.